 Refugees' impact on Bologna reform – Recognition of Prior Learning and inclusion in the light of increased migration

-The Swedish Council for Higher Education and the Swedish Ministry of Education and Research, in collaboration with Malmö University, invite you to a conference on Recognition of Prior Learning, inclusion and alternative routes to higher education in light of increased migration.
-The conference will take place in Malmö, Sweden, on the 12th and 13th of June 2017.
+The Swedish Council for Higher Education arranged a conference on Recognition of Prior Learning, inclusion and alternative routes to higher education in light of increased migration.
+The conference took place in Malmö, Sweden, on the 12th and 13th of June 2017.

-The Bologna implementation report 2015 also identified that recognition of foreign qualifications still needs to be improved, and the methods for RPL need to be developed.
-This conference, arranged within the framework of the Bologna Working group 2 on Implementation, will therefore focus on RPL and opportunities for lifelong learning for newly arrived migrants.
-It will give opportunities for peer learning within the EHEA on procedures and methods for RPL with special focus on access and inclusion of newly arrived migrants in higher education.
+The Bologna Process Implementation report 2015 identified that recognition of foreign qualifications still needs to be improved, and the methods for RPL need to be developed.
+Therefore the conference, arranged within the framework of the Bologna Working group 2 on Implementation, focused on RPL and opportunities for lifelong learning for newly arrived migrants.

 Presentations and webcasts from the conference